Chuntung-Zhuang/Tone-Perfect-Based-Voice-Changing-Dataset/README.md

 # Tone-Perfect-Based-Voice-Changing-Dataset
-This dataset is an adaptation from the Tone Perfect Dataset by Michigan State University to investigate the effect of tone in machine learning performance on natural language processing, and we went from a voice-changing direction.
+This dataset is adapted from the Tone Perfect Dataset by Michigan State University to investigate the effect of tone in machine learning performance on natural language processing.
 ![image](https://user-images.githubusercontent.com/94693268/144471206-e8ef2d02-b6e7-422f-bc5c-f0242334c46e.png)